cihangxie/NIPS2017_adv_challenge_defense/README.md

 # Mitigating Adversarial Effects Through Randomization

-This paper proposed utilizing randomization to mitigate adversarial effects.
+This paper proposed to utilize randomization to mitigate adversarial effects (https://arxiv.org/pdf/1711.01991.pdf).
 By combining the proposed randomization method with an adversarially trained model, it ranked **No.2** among 107 defense teams in the NIPS 2017 adversarial examples defense challenge (https://www.kaggle.com/c/nips-2017-defense-against-adversarial-attack).

 ## The approach